MCRobish/Pewlett-Hackard-Analysis/README.md

 * There are also no individuals within this mentorship criteria that have the title **Manager**.
 This means that if the two individuals with the title of **Manager** retire, there may not be a qualified person to mentor this role.

 ## Summary:
-_How many roles will need to be filled as the "silver tsunami" begins to make an impact?_
+* _How many roles will need to be filled as the "silver tsunami" begins to make an impact?_

 90,398 positions have been identified as potentially being vacated with retirements upcoming.

-_Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?_
+* _Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?_

-The mentorship eligible
+The mentorship eligible list only includes 1549 names, which would be an overwhelming number of mentees for each mentor to handle.
+It is recommended to extend the birth date window to a larger group in order to give the mentees more focused attention.